 Why focus on climate risk insurance?
-What is it and why it is important?
-Fabiola Espinoza Córdova on her MESPOM internship
+Fabiola Espinoza Córdova '19 (Peru) on her MESPOM internship

 "My advice to future students?
 Use the time of the internship between the two academic years to focus on your field of interest, experience something you have not done before (for me, it was working in a think tank), and choose something, which will be useful when the time to decide what you will do after your studies."